 Here are five key steps to follow to create a budget.

-If you try to save what’s left over at the end of the month, you’ll likely run into a major roadblock: There is rarely any money remaining.
+If you wait until the end of the month and try to save what’s left over, you’ll likely run into a major roadblock because there is rarely any money remaining.
 Instead, make saving your No. 1 priority.

-It’s wise to stash away between 10 and 15 percent of your income between your employer-sponsored retirement plan and building (and regularly replenishing) your emergency fund.
-By contributing to that retirement plan and setting up a direct deposit from your paycheck into a dedicated savings account, your funds are automatically ushered away from the temptation of spending.
+It’s wise to stash between 10 percent and 15 percent of your income in your employer-sponsored retirement plan and your emergency fund.
+By contributing to a retirement plan and setting up a direct deposit from your paycheck into a dedicated savings account or money market account, your funds are automatically swept away from the temptation to spend.

-Once you have an outline of your regular expenses, keep in mind that your costs will evolve.
-Products and services will get more expensive more frequently than you will receive a pay increase, so you have to continually find a way to live within the confines of that net pay.
+Once you have an outline of your regular expenses, it’s important to recognize that those costs will rise.
+Prices for products and services will increase more frequently than your paycheck will, so you have to continually find a way to live within the confines of your net income.

 For example, if your car insurance gets more expensive, where will that money come from?
 You will need to cut back or reallocate funds from one spending category to another.
-Write your budget in pencil — and be ready to put the eraser to work.
+If you receive a raise, try to maintain the same spending levels so your savings can multiply.

-No matter how you revisit your budget, the thinking is simple: By keeping an eye on your spending and saving to hold yourself accountable, you can identify more opportunities to enhance your ability to save, repay debt and earn financial freedom.
+By keeping an eye on your spending and saving to hold yourself accountable, you can identify more opportunities to save money, repay debt and earn financial freedom.